 No, I don't define the spirit of anybody or anything.
 I just try to move to action and that's what I did with Panthalassa and the tapes I work on.
 I'm not able to explain or clarify, but intuitively, I knew Miles.
 I know that music and I was there when it came out and that was very important to me.
 It made me, so I'm trying to remake it in my own way.

-Doesn't sound like there's much similarity to Hallucination Engine.
+It doesn't sound like there's much similarity to Hallucination Engine.

 I'd say nothing at all, yeah.